close

 Words: 809|Pages: 2|5 min read

-Personal freedom is being eroded by The National Security Agency (NSA) who is now tracking cellphone locations worldwide according to the expert opinion of NSA whistleblower Edward Snowden.
-According to Merriam Webster dictionary, personal freedom is freedom of the person in going and coming, equality before the courts, security of private property, freedom of opinion and its expression, and freedom of conscience subject to the rights of others and of the public.
-According to the Washington Post, “The National Security Agency is gathering nearly 5 billion records a day on the whereabouts of cellphones around the world enabling the agency to track the movements of individuals, map their relationships in ways that would have been previously unimaginable”.
-This evidence suggests there is no doubt the NSA is monitoring citizens on a global scale and the US citizens should be outraged.
-The NSA would argue that in order to find the needle in the hay stack, they first need to build the hay stack.
-The needle in this analogy is a suspected terrorist, the hay stack is everybody else who are law abiding citizens.
+Personal freedom is being eroded by The National Security Agency (NSA) which is now tracking cellphone locations worldwide, according to the expert opinion of NSA whistleblower Edward Snowden (Greenwald, 2014).
+According to Merriam-Webster dictionary, personal freedom is freedom of the person in going and coming, equality before the courts, security of private property, freedom of opinion and its expression, and freedom of conscience subject to the rights of others and of the public.
+The Washington Post reports that “The National Security Agency is gathering nearly 5 billion records a day on the whereabouts of cellphones around the world enabling the agency to track the movements of individuals, map their relationships in ways that would have been previously unimaginable” (Gellman & Soltani, 2013).
+This evidence suggests there is no doubt the NSA is monitoring citizens on a global scale, and US citizens should be outraged.
+The NSA would argue that in order to find the needle in the haystack, they first need to build the haystack.
+The needle in this analogy is a suspected terrorist; the haystack is everybody else who are law-abiding citizens.
+The implications of such surveillance are profound, not only invading privacy but also chilling freedom of expression and dissent.

-The National Security Agency, intercepts tens of thousands of images per day of people’s faces.
-Those images are swept up by bulk surveillance programs that collect the images from emails, messages, social media, video conferences, and other communications, according to a 2014 New York Times report.
+The National Security Agency intercepts tens of thousands of images per day of people’s faces.
+Those images are swept up by bulk surveillance programs that collect the images from emails, messages, social media, video conferences, and other communications, according to a 2014 New York Times report (Risen & Poitras, 2014).
 Examination of this evidence forces the only conclusion possible and that is the similarities between the telescreen in the book 1984 and the NSA’s mass surveillance data collection mechanisms are profoundly stunning.
 Just as citizens living in Oceania had no way of knowing whether or not they were being observed, the US citizens also had no idea they were being watched and they had no idea they had lost their right to privacy.

-Power and control over the population is now centralized with the state in this post 911 America.
-According to the American Civil Liberties Union (ACLU), In the years since 9/11, our government has illegally kidnapped, detained and tortured numerous prisoners because the State can designate anyone, including Americans as 'enemy combatants' without charge.
+Power and control over the population are now centralized with the state in this post 9/11 America.
+According to the American Civil Liberties Union (ACLU), in the years since 9/11, our government has illegally kidnapped, detained, and tortured numerous prisoners because the State can designate anyone, including Americans, as 'enemy combatants' without charge (ACLU, 2023).
 Civil liberties or personal freedoms are personal guarantees and freedoms that the government cannot abridge, either by law or by judicial interpretation, without due process.
-According to the ALCU, the government has also secretly kidnapped people and moved them to foreign countries where they are tortured and abused.
+According to the ACLU, the government has also secretly kidnapped people and moved them to foreign countries where they are tortured and abused.
 Analysis of this evidence suggests that power has indeed been centralized with the state and they are wielding that power to crush terrorism but in doing so they are trampling on the rights of every US citizen.
+Such actions undermine the very foundations of democracy and the rule of law, leading to an environment where citizens live in constant fear of government overreach.

 Get a custom paper now from our expert writers.